-The statute of limitations for issuing chargebacks vary from provider to provider.
+Time limits for filing chargebacks vary from provider to provider.
 However, it can be anywhere from 180 days to three years following a transaction.
 We recommend that merchants retain their receipts and records in an organized fashion, so they can quickly and accurately provide information upon request.

 11) Set Clear Shipping Expectations

-If the customer claims he or she returned the items but never received a credit, let your merchant bank know that you haven’t received the returned merchandise (or the services have not been canceled by the cardholder).
+If the customer claims they returned the items but never received a credit, let your merchant bank know that you haven’t received the returned merchandise (or the services have not been canceled by the cardholder).

 12) Follow Card Processing Protocols

-- Magstripe cards may, after several years of use, wear down to the point where your credit card machine can no longer read the information on the card.
+- After several years of use, magstripe cards may wear down to the point where your credit card machine can no longer read the information on the card.
 If this happens and you are forced to manually enter the card data, make an imprint of the embossed card numbers on the back of the receipt.
 A chargeback done on a manual entry can be lost if there is not an imprint on the receipt.

 - If you have to call for authorization, be sure to record the authorization code, date, time, credit representative’s name, and transaction dollar amount authorized.